INF1NUM/APKToolGUI/README.md

 A: No, that's out of scope of this tool, and I'm not interested.

 ##### Q: Can you implement to convert APK to AAB?
-A: No, apktool is about recompiling, not about converting to other formats.
-AAB is only used for distributing an application to Play Store.
-It is not directly installable.
+A: No, apktool is about recompiling, not converting to other formats.
+AAB is only used for distributing an application to Play Store, so it is not directly installable.
+If you really want to convert APK to ABB, try APK2AAB tool https://github.com/sensei-z/APK2AAB

 ##### Q: Can you implement an option to protect/pack/obfuscate APK?
 A: No, APK protection is beyond the scope of this tool